CIS-566-Fall-2023/hw02-jellyfish/README.md

 This is my first time trying out procedural modelling and animation in Houdini.
 This fun little project was a good warm-up exercise to get acquainted with the tools and functionalities that Houdini has to offer.
 My final rudimentary output looks something like this:
 ![](captures/finalrender.gif)

+Some more stills at the end of this README.
 I followed the following sequence while modelling the Jellyfish:

 ## 1. Bell